+5.10.
+Examples of specific policies giving heritage a function in the life of communities

+5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities

+A high level coordination between all the concerned authorities will be arranged to address this issue as well as other issues.

-- 5.10.
-Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities - 5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

+5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.

-Strengthening resilience to natural hazards and climate change.
+Limited Strengthening resilience to natural hazards and climate change.
 Some Contributing to inclusion and equality.
 Limited Enhancing the quality of life and well-being.
-Some Respecting, protecting and promoting human rights.
-Limited Respecting, consulting and involving indigenous peoples and local communities.
+Limited Respecting, protecting and promoting human rights.
+Some Respecting, consulting and involving indigenous peoples and local communities.
 Some Achieving gender equality.
 Limited Ensuring growth, employment, income and livelihoods.
-Some Promoting economic investment and quality tourism.
+Limited Promoting economic investment and quality tourism.
 Some Strengthening capacity-building, innovation and local entrepreneurship.
-Some Ensuring conflict prevention.
-Limited Protecting heritage during conflict.
-Limited Promoting conflict resolution.
-Limited Contributing to post-conflict recovery.
-Limited Other (please specify).
+Limited Ensuring conflict prevention.
+Not applicable Protecting heritage during conflict.
+Not applicable Promoting conflict resolution.
+Not applicable Contributing to post-conflict recovery.
+Not applicable Other (please specify).
 Not applicable If 'Other' applies, please specify